X-ray polarimetry of the accreting pulsar GX 301-2: Observations and data reduction

-The flux (Stokes parameter $I$) energy spectra have been binned to have at least 30 counts per energy channel.
+The flux (Stokes parameter $I$) energy spectra were binned to have at least 30 counts per energy channel.
 The same energy binning was also applied to the spectra of the Stokes parameters $Q$ and $U$.
-Because of the high source count rate and the low background level, the background was not subtracted as recommended by \citet{Di_Marco_2023}.
-The unweighted analysis (i.e. all events are taken into account independently of the quality of track reconstruction) of the \ixpe data has been applied.
-All the spectra were fitted with the {\sc xspec} package \citep{Arn96} using the instrument response functions of version 12 and a $\chi^2$ statistic.
+We applied the unweighted analysis (i.e., taking all events into account independently of the quality of the track reconstruction) of the \textit{IXPE} data.
+All the spectra were fitted with the \textsc{xspec} package \citep{Arn96} (version 12.12.1), which is a part of the standard high-energy astrophysics software suite \texttt{HEASOFT}, using the instrument response functions of version 12 and a $\chi^2$ statistic.
 The uncertainties are given at the 68.3\% confidence level unless stated otherwise.